jojo243/seafile-docker-arm64/README.md

 - **\>= 1 GB of RAM**, *Recommended*: ~= 4 GB of RAM (needed for compilation of lxml)
 - *Recommended*: >= **30 GB of disk space** per user

-**Note**: If your Hardware doesn't have enough RAM, you have to rely on the [official seafile builds for Raspberry Pi](https://github.com/haiwen/seafile-rpi).
+**Note**: If your Hardware doesn't have enough RAM, you won't be able to build seafile and thus cannot enjoy the latest version.
+You will have to rely on the [official seafile builds for Raspberry Pi](https://github.com/haiwen/seafile-rpi).
+Don't worry, it will work anyway.
 Just grab the latest release, uncompress it and place it inside `build/src`:

 ```bash
 SERVER_VERSION=6.3.4